Why is Speedtech's Torque Arm the Best for You?

 All Independent Rear Suspensions (IRS) have a 50%/50% torque distribution, because the diff is mounted to the chassis.
 Torque distribution can vary on solid axle linkage style suspensions ... like 3-Links & 4-Links ... depending on the distance the linkage mounts are above & below the axle centerline.
 3-Link & 4-Link rear suspensions CAN also offer 50/50 torque distribution ... but ONLY if the upper & lower link mounts on the housing are the same distance from the rear axle centerline.
 Let's say the lower link mounts are 6" below the axle centerline & the top link mounts are 6" above the axle centerline ... that is a 50/50 torque distribution ... which is pretty good.
 That means half of the torque rotation in the rear end is lifting on the chassis & loaded the rear tires ... which creates good grip.

-For race cars, I prefer adjustable 3-Links, but only if I can make the top link housing mount AT LEAST as tall as the lower link mounts.
+For race cars, adjustable 3-Links are the way to go, but only if you can make the top link housing mount AT LEAST as tall as the lower link mounts.
 This requires eliminating the trunk floor & back seat.
 Fine for race cars.
 Not for Street cars.
 Unfortunately in most production muscle cars, when we lower the ride height, there is not much room between the rear end & the truck floor.
 So we can not fit tall top link mounts in there.
 Just won't fit.

 Some 4-link kits have the top links mounted just above the axle tube, which works out to around 3" above axle centerline.
 In that situation we're only getting 33% of the rear end's torque distribution lifting on the car & loading the rear tires.
 Some other 4-link kits have the top links mounted in front of the axle tube, which works out to 1" above axle centerline.
 In that situation we're only getting 17% of the rear end's torque distribution lifting on the car & loading the rear tires.